Boyos999/Boyos-Tes3mp-Scripts/Note Writing/README.md

 # INSTALL INSTRUCTIONS
+1. REQUIRES playerPacketHelper
-1. Download noteWriting.lua, put it in your scripts/custom folder
+2. Download noteWriting.lua, put it in your scripts/custom folder
-2. Add the following to the require statements to customScripts.lua
+3. Add the following to the require statements to customScripts.lua
 ```lua
 	noteWriting = require("custom.noteWriting")
 ```
-3. This will allow players to write notes using /write followed by the text of the note
+4. This will allow players to write notes using /write followed by the text of the note